 - 3.5 BPSL's Board directors' roles and responsibilities are defined in the Memorandum and Articles of Association and are expanded on in the Directors' Handbook.
-The Board of Directors manages the company's business and may exercise all the powers of the company. - The Board is made up of a Managing Director/Chief Executive, two independent Directors (the Board Chair and the Chair of the Audit and Risk Committees), and 12 non-executive directors nominated by the members.
-56 The Board appoints independent Directors, including the Chairman, on the recommendation of the appointment Committee. - 3.7 According to the Articles of Association 'independent' in this context means 'a Director who the Board, upon the recommendation of the appointment Committee, determine to be independent in character and judgment and whose relationships or circumstances are unlikely to affect, or appear to affect, the director's judgment'.
-The appointment Committee has to have at least one independent Director on it.
-Non-executive Directors also have an alternate that is personally appointed and registered at Companies House. - 3.8 All Directors have a duty to avoid a situation in which they have or can have a direct or indirect interest that conflicts or could conflict with the interests of the company.
-In particular, non-executive Directors are expected to comply with the Companies Act 2006 by serving in the best interests of the company and by exercising independent judgement. - According to the Articles of Association, there should be at least two Directors and not more than 21.57 There have been a number of new members in the past few years; last year, a new independent Director was appointed and the chair became independent no longer employed by a member.
+The Board of directors manages the company's business and may exercise all the powers of the company. - 3.6 The Board is made up 15 directors: a Managing Director/Chief Executive, two independent directors (including the Board Chair and the Chair of the Audit and Risk Committees), and 12 non-executive directors nominated by the members.
+61 The Board appoints independent directors, including the Chairman, on the recommendation of the appointment committee.
+62 - 3.7 According to the Articles of Association 'independent' in this context means 'a director who the Board, upon the recommendation of the appointment Committee, determine to be independent in character and judgment and whose relationships or circumstances are unlikely to affect, or appear to affect, the director's judgment'.
+The appointment Committee has to have at least one independent director on it.
+Non-executive directors also have an alternate that is personally appointed and registered at Companies House. - 3.8 All directors have a duty to avoid a situation in which they have or can have a direct or indirect interest that conflicts or could conflict with the interests of the company.
+In particular, non-executive directors are expected to comply with the Companies Act 2006 by serving in the best interests of the company and by exercising independent judgement. - According to the Articles of Association, there should be at least two directors and not more than 21.66 There have been a number of new members in the past few years.